Hyurl/sfn-output-buffer/README.md

 ### new OutputBuffer()

+- `new OutputBuffer(filename?: string)`
+- `new OutputBuffer(options?: object)` Creates a new output buffer.
-- `[options]` Include these options:
+    - `options` Include these options:
         - `ttl` Time to live, default is `1000`ms.
         - `size` Buffer size, if set, then `ttl` will be ignored.
         - `filename` Flush buffer to a disk file.
         - `fileSize` Maximum size of the output file.
         - `limitHandler` A function called when the output file's size up to limit, rewrite by default.
         - `errorHandler` A function called when any error occurred in the asynchronous timer scope.

         If this parameter is passed as a string, then it will be treated as a `filename`.

 ```javascript
 // Simplest way, buffer will be flushed to console every 1000 ms.